This page describes how Abingdon Quaker Meeting is organised. If you’re new to Quakers, we suggest that you visit Who Are The Quakers? first.

 How the Meeting is organised

-Since Quakers have no priest or minister to lead a congregation of worshippers, everyone in the Meeting contributes to the way we worship.
-Even so, it’s important to ensure that the needs of individuals and the community are met, and this is the role of our Spiritual and Pastoral Care Group (SPCG).
+Since Quakers have no priest or minister to lead a congregation of worshippers, everyone in the Meeting contributes to the way we worship and to how we care for each other as a community.
+Our Spiritual and Pastoral Care Group (SPCG) has a specific responsibility to be guardian of the spiritual life of the Meeting and the experience of worship.
+It also has responsibility to ensure that the pastoral needs of everyone associated with the meeting, including attenders and enquirers, are noticed and supported.
 The group comprises roughly seven members of the Meeting, each of whom serves for a three-year period.
 Members of SPCG also take it in turn to open each Meeting for Worship and bring it to a close at the end.

 Abingdon Meeting also has a very small library of books on Quaker history and spirituality for loan.
 [Information on how to access the catalogue and borrow a book will follow in due course.]